michaelgrosner/tribeca/README.md

 To rebuild the C++ shared objects with your modifications, please run `node-gyp rebuild`.

-To pipe the output to stdout, execute the application in the foreground with `nodejs K.js`.
+To pipe the output to stdout, execute the application in the foreground with `nodejs K.js` or `node K.js`.

 To ignore the output, execute the application in the background with `forever start K.js` or with the alias `npm start`.